jvmdo/frontend-mentor-challenges/nft-preview-card-component/README.md

 ```

 to fill up all the horizontal space, which I didn't liked.
 I've figure it out later so the previous snippet was removed.

+5. **\*UPDATE**: The way I've used `grid` for overlapping led to an accessibility issue, as pointed out by [Vanza Setia's comment](https://www.frontendmentor.io/solutions/flexbox-for-card-layout-and-grid-for-overlap-elements-cW3zD9rKhL#comment-63214b849a934ef2f4628060).
+I fixed the issue by replacing `grid` to `position` + `::before`.

 ### Useful resources